naoufaltokane/naoufaltokane/README.md

 - 👋 Hi, I’m @naoufaltokane
 - 👀 I’m interested in Big Data using Cloudera
-- 🌱 I’m currently learning ERP using Odoo
+- 🌱 I’m currently working on ERP using Odoo

 <!---
 naoufaltokane/naoufaltokane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.